Youtini's Essential Six Books Every Star Wars Fan Should Read First

 When Disney acquired Lucasfilm in 2012, they made the decision to clean up the Star Wars timeline and more clearly define what content aligned with the films.
 Thus, they established the Canon timeline, the stories that officially happen in the same continuity as the films.

 In general, every story released after April 2014 is considered Canon while the huge library of titles that came before is now relegated to the Legends banner.
+The Canon timeline includes the events of the sequel trilogy, which further expands the Star Wars narrative with new characters and storylines.
 Think of Legends as myths, rumors, or fables about your favorite characters.
-Even though it no longer officially takes place in the same continuity as the films, the Legends timeline is full of rich lore and makes up many of our most beloved stories.
+Even though it no longer officially takes place in the same continuity as the films, the Legends timeline is full of rich lore and makes up many of our most beloved stories, and there are plenty of characters that have tales in both continuities like my personal favorite Sith Apprentice...Darth Maul.

 So how do you spot the difference between Canon and Legends content?
 Easy.
 Just check the cover for the gold Legends banner at the top.
 But what if you’re shopping for used books published before the banner was added?
 No problem!
 Use Youtini’s Search Feature to look up your book and see where it belongs.